DLavigneGH/dlavigne.github.io/wadtrackerlight/README.md

 ## Usage

 Upon starting the App (there is a <10 seconds loading) you will be greeted with an empty UI.
 The only available option is to click `Randomize`.
-This will trigger a call to the `www.doomworld.com/idgames` API.

-If successful, the UI will start to populate with the WAD that it randomly found for you.
+If Randomize was successful, the UI will start to populate with the WAD information that that was found for you.
 It doesn't allow filtering, meaning you will get any WAD from the database (heretic, deathmatch, doom, doom2, megawads, etc.)

 A `Download WAD` button will be available to download the WAD.